openconfig/gnmi-gateway/docs/OVERVIEW.md

 ## Details

 ### Gateway Components
-Google has published reference implementation components for gNMI in the public
+Reference implementation components for gNMI have been published in the public
 repo: https://github.com/openconfig/gnmi.
 We will also utilize as much of this code as possible in order to reduce the amount of duplicate code and duplicate effort.
 The pieces for the gnmi-gateway that we’ll have to implement outside of the available gNMI code are:
 - Target configuration from external data, for example: from Netbox or configuration files.
 - High availability, connection load distribution, and data aggregation (clustering)
 - Exporters

 ### Connection Components
 Within the openconfig/gnmi repo there are 3 components we plan to directly
 utilize:
 - **gnmi/client** -- a fault-tolerant connection manager for gNMI
-- **gnmi/cache** & **gnmi/subscribe** -- libraries for aggregating gNMI messages from
+- **gnmi/cache** & **gnmi/subscribe** -- libraries for aggregating gNMI
-  multiple clients and serving them in a single stream
+  messages from multiple clients and serving them in a single stream

 The system will maintain a lock for each connection which will be used for inter-instance signaling to provide high-availability for the gNMI target